Ultra diffuse galaxy: Examples

 Some ultra diffuse galaxies found in the Coma Cluster, about 330 million light years from Earth, have diameters of 60 kly with 1% of the stars of the Milky Way Galaxy.
 The distribution of ultra diffuse galaxies in the Coma Cluster is the same as luminous galaxies; this suggests that the cluster environment strips the gas from the galaxies, while allowing them to populate the cluster the same as more luminous galaxies.
 The similar distribution in the higher tidal force zones suggests a larger dark matter fraction to hold the galaxies together under the higher stress.

 Dragonfly 44, an ultra diffuse galaxy in the Coma Cluster, is one example.
+It was first discovered by the Coma Cluster survey which specifically scanned for very low surface brightness objects via the multi beam optical Dragonfly Telephoto Array.
 Observations of its rotational speed suggest a mass of about one trillion solar masses, about the same as the mass of the Milky Way.
 This is also consistent with about 90 globular clusters observed around Dragonfly 44.
 However, the galaxy emits only 1% of the light emitted by the Milky Way.
 On 25 August 2016, astronomers reported that Dragonfly 44 may be made almost entirely of dark matter.
 However, later, spatially resolved kinematics measured a mass of about 160 billion solar mass, six times less than early mass measurements and 1 order of magnitude less than the Milky Way mass.
+Dragonfly 44 is one of the most metal-poor ultra diffuse galaxies known, with measurements of globular clusters in the Milky Way and M87 galaxies showing that stellar populations in the inner core of Dragonfly 44 are similar to metal-poor globular clusters.
 The most recent work found 20 globular clusters around the galaxy, which is consistent with the recent mass measurement.
 The lack of X-ray emissions from the galaxy and surrounding area also show that the number of globular clusters can not be as many as was claimed before.